Eligio Lofranco

-Eligio B. Lofranco, known as Dong/Lieux, (born December 1, 1943 in Loon, Bohol) was a Filipino Polymath, a Public Prosecutor in Quezon City and later became a Division Chief.
-Lieux was born in Loon, Bohol.
-The 3rd of the 13 children born to a wealthy family.
-He was a poet, a writer, a labor leader, bowler, painter, and fisherman.
+Eligio B. Lofranco, known as Dong/Lieux, (born December 1, 1943, in Loon, Bohol) was a Filipino polymath, a public prosecutor in Quezon City, and later a Division Chief.
+Born as the 3rd of the 13 children in Loon, Bohol to a wealthy family, he was a poet, writer, labor leader, bowler, painter, and fisherman.

 Biography

 Early life and education

-Lieux was born on December 1, 1943 in Loon, Bohol to Sergio Lofranco, a local guerrilla dentist, and Susana Bananola, a former public servant.
-He completed his primary education at Calape Elementary School and secondary education at Bohol Provincial Institute (Salutatorian).
-In college, he went to the University of the Bohol in Tagbilaran, Bohol where he earned his Associate in Arts in 1965 (Cum Laude) major in English, a Bachelor of Science in Education major in History in 1967, a Bachelor of Laws degree in 1972 and took 18 Units for his MBA.
+Lieux was born on December 1, 1943, in Loon, Bohol to Sergio Lofranco, a local guerrilla dentist, and Susana Bananola, a former public servant.
+He completed his primary education at Calape Elementary School and secondary education at Bohol Provincial Institute, where he became a salutatorian.
+He attended the University of the Bohol in Tagbilaran, Bohol where he took 18 Units for his MBA and earned his Associate in Arts in 1965 (Cum Laude) major in English, a Bachelor of Science in Education major in History in 1967, and a Bachelor of Laws degree in 1972.

 Career

-From 1965 to 1975, Lieux worked as a high school teacher and Secretary of Bohol Chamber of Commerce at the same university.
+From 1965 to 1975, Lieux worked as a high school teacher and secretary of Bohol Chamber of Commerce at the same university.
 He then became a Right Of Way agent in 1976 for National Power Corporation.
-From 1980 to 1991 he became a Supervising Row Agent, a Row Assistant B, a Senior Corporate and Trial Attorney, and a Senior Employee Relations Specialist.
-From 1985-1990 he was a Special Attorney to the Office of The Solicitor General.
-In 1992 he became a Public Prosecutor and was recognized for his good service and citizenship for 3 decades.
+From 1980 to 1991, he became a Supervising Row Agent, a Row Assistant B, a Senior Corporate and Trial Attorney, and a Senior Employee Relations Specialist.
+From 1985 to 1990, he was a Special Attorney to the Office of The Solicitor General.
+In 1992 he became a public prosecutor and was recognized for his good service and citizenship for 3 decades.
 He was also a professor at FEU-FERN and taught Legal and Judicial Ethics, Criminal Law and Civil & Criminal Procedure.
-He recently retired from service in 2008 and now works as a private practitioner in his Law Office (Lofranco Law Office).
+He retired from service in 2008 and now works as a private practitioner in his Law Office (Lofranco Law Office).
 In April 2010, he came back to serve the government as a Chief of Staff of a Commissioner in NAPOLCOM.